The Clinical Psychology Ph.D. Program

 An integration of theory, research, and practice is emphasized.
 Research and practicum experiences receive intensive individual supervision.
 Graduates are prepared to pursue professional careers in public or private service organizations and are equipped to enter academic/research settings.
 The program specifies goals and objectives that are intended to promote the development of academic and clinical competencies.

 Applicants are not required to have an undergraduate degree in psychology, but must have completed courses in general psychology, psychological statistics, and experimental psychology.
 Applicants also are required to have completed a course in History and Systems of psychology with a B- or better.
-Admission to the program requires a minimum GPA of 3.00, submission of official Verbal, Quantitative, and Analytical GRE scores, three letters of reference, and a career/goals statement.
+Admission to the program requires a minimum GPA of 3.00, three letters of reference, and a career/goals statement.
 Application materials must be submitted by December 1st.
 Please follow the directions for application provided on the Applying for Graduate Study page.

 Wichita provides a rich setting for our training program.
 As a public university, Wichita State has long-established ties to the core leadership of our human service organizations, our medical and educational training facilities, and business.
 These connections provide excellent resources for outstanding collaborative university-community educational and training experiences.
 Learn more about Wichita.